Multiplicity of Massive stars in the Milky Way (M3W). I. Project description, UNWIND, application to GLS 11 448, and DIB catalog: Sample application: GLS [detect-all] 11448 (= LS III +46 11)

 \subsubsection{The orbital parameters}

-$\,\!$ As explained above, our approach is to determine an initial orbit with UNWIND without paying attention to the systemic velocities (as those only shift the disentangled spectra in wavelength), obtain the stellar parameters from the result in subsection~4.2, and run UNWIND again applying the new $\gamma$ values determined from them in order to obtain a self-consistent result.
-For the initial UNWIND run we start from the \citet{Maizetal15a} orbit, disentangle the spectra, and use the results to fit the velocities to each epoch in the original data as a composite of the two components, Aa and Ab.
+$\,\!$ As explained above, our approach is to determine an initial orbit with UNWIND without paying attention to the systemic RVs (as those only shift the disentangled spectra in wavelength), obtain the stellar parameters from the result in subsection~4.2, and run UNWIND again applying the new $\gamma$ values determined from them in order to obtain a self-consistent result.
+For the initial UNWIND run we start from the \citet{Maizetal15a} orbit, disentangle the spectra, and use the results to fit the RVs to each epoch in the original data as a composite of the profiles of the two components, Aa and Ab.
 We do this in four wavelength ranges: 4305-4705~\AA\ (blue), 5390-5430~\AA\ (\ion{He}{ii}~$\lambda$5411.53), 6505-6705~\AA\ (red), and 8208-8267~\AA\ (\ion{He}{ii}~$\lambda$8236.79).
 Each one of them has advantages and disadvantages, such as the larger number of lines in the blue range and the increasing S/N for the longer-wavelength regions.
 As it turns out, the solutions for the four wavelength ranges yield parameters that are consistent within two sigmas, so we selected the \ion{He}{ii}~$\lambda$5411.53 range as our primary source for three reasons: it has one of the strongest isolated lines in the whole optical spectrum, the S/N of the data there is considerably better than in the blue, and its central location in the spectrum allows us to use the largest number of epochs of any range.
+The \ion{He}{ii}~$\lambda$5411.53 RVs are listed in Table~\ref{epochs}.